 I cut the back fence profile on my bandsaw, and cleaned that up with a sanding drum attachment for the drill press.
 This wasn’t working to well, until I remembered on a spindle sander, you have a base, just like most tools.
 So I got a scrap of plywood, and drilled a larger hole than the drum sander piece, and clamped that to the drill base base, and adjusted it so the sanding drum bottom was recessed in the base.
 Then I kept the back fence on the base, and tried sanding it again.
 That did the trick, it really did a much better job sanding that evenly.

 Once that is done, you can attach the back fence on permanently.
 I didn’t use any glue, but just screwed that in from the bottom.
 Of course countersink your holes.
-Cut a rabbit in the front fence for the Kreg top track.
+Cut a rabbet in the front fence for the Kreg top track.
 The top track allows you to use the Kreg swing stop, and the measuring tape on the track.
 Go ahead and cut the track and screw that to the front fence.
 Keep the screws away from where the blade will come through.
 For mine, with the Sawstop saw, I first cut a notch out of the bottom of the top track so the blade will never hit the aluminum track.
 Since the little blade safety box will be mounted back here, we can leave the screws off near the blade.

 The biggest issue I had when building this project was going ahead and cutting through the front fence before I did the 5 cut method and finishing securing the front fence all the way.
 When I cut through the fence most of the way, I didn’t realize right away, but the front fence was flexing, the left side was pushing towards the back fence slightly, and when I was making cuts for the 5 cut method, it could push back, depending on how tightly I pushed the plywood piece.
 This of course got me crazy results on the 5 cut method, never getting any closer.
 I eventually saw the problem, and decided to make a new front fence and try again.
 I’d already made a couple minor mistakes on the front fence, but fixed them, but figured I’d just start over.
 I reattached the new front fence with just one screw on each side.
 This time, I only cut through the front fence enough to cut the thin sheet of plywood all the way through.
 It was barely a nick in the front fence this time.